nitesh2121994/react-query-demo/README.md

 # React-query demo
-Check src/pages/ProductDemo folder for code reference
+Check src/pages/ProductDemo folder for code reference.
+Hit below command to run the project.
+### npm run dev

 To view the product list, you need to install json-server
 ### npm install -g json-server